hudson-and-thames/mlfinlab/docs/source/implementations/labeling_excess_median.rst

 .. _implementations-labeling_excess_median:

 ============================
-Labelling Excess Over Median
+Labeling Excess Over Median
 ============================

-Labelling according to excess over median is a binary labelling method used in the following paper `Zhu, M., Philpotts, F. and
-Stevenson, M., 2012.
+Labeling according to excess over median is a binary labeling method used in the following paper `Zhu, M., Philpotts, F. and Stevenson, M., 2012.
 The benefits of tree-based models for stock selection.
 Journal of Asset Management, 13(6), pp.437-448. <https://link.springer.com/article/10.1057/jam.2012.17>`_